 This one came from a very bright and wonderful fourth grader I know and has been helpful.
 We really should take more advice from these younger people!
 He knows when he is off track, so he takes a moment and puts his head down.
 He thinks about what he needs to get done and what he needs to stop doing to move forward.
 After a few moments, he says, “Okay, it’s time to reset.”
 Then he lifts his head and moves on to his work.
 Resetting is helpful to get more clarity to move forward.

 The Eisenhower Matrix comes from our 34th President, Dwight D. Eisenhower.
 He said, “I have two kinds of problems, the urgent and the important.
 The urgent is not important, and the important is never urgent.”
 By using this quadrant, we can determine what we need to get done next, what we can delegate, and what we can drop.
 You can watch a quick video here on how to use it.

 Sometimes we get so wrapped up in everything that needs to be done, we sit back and don’t do anything.
 To get back on track, sometimes it just takes us plowing through and working on what needs to be done instead of just thinking about it.

 They say when working out, it’s best to have a partner who keeps you accountable.
 Work is the same way and one of the biggest benefits of our coaching programs.
 Having a person you have weekly conversations with about your goals can help keep you motivated, stay focused, help you reflect, see what your missing and, most of all, be your cheerleader.

 We hope these tips will get you back on track.
 If not, a big, huge glass of wine always helps to put it in perspective!
-If you want to talk to someone about how to realize your goals, give us a call and we can get you in for a one-hour coaching session to make sure your business is on its way to success.
+If you want to talk to someone about how to realize your goals, schedule a call with us and we can get you in for a one-hour coaching session to make sure your business is on its way to success.